p1xel8ted/UltrawideFixes/AgathaChristieMOE/README.md

 - Grab the latest release from [here](https://github.com/p1xel8ted/UltrawideFixes/releases/tag/AgathaChristieMOE).
 Windows and MacOS/Unix versions have been made available.
 - Extract the contents of the release zip into the game directory.<br />(e.g. **`steamapps\common\Agatha Christie - Murder on the Orient Express`** for Steam on Windows).

+### Steam Deck/Linux Additional Instructions
+🚩**You do not need to do this if you are using Windows!**
+- Open up the game properties in Steam and add `WINEDLLOVERRIDES="winmm=n,b" %command%` to the launch options.

 ## Changes

 `0.1.1` - 3rd April 2024